dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 #### Late fields and variables

+A non-local variable declaration of the form `late final v;`, `late final T v;`, `late final v = e;`, or `late final T v = e;`, or the same forms with `static` prepended, implicitly induces a getter into the enclosing scope.
+Moreover, the forms that do not include an initializing expression `e` induce a setter as well.
+For other variable declarations including `late`, the same getters and setters are induced as when `late` is omitted.

 A read of a field or variable which is marked as `late` which has not yet been written to causes the initializer expression of the variable to be evaluated to a value, assigned to the variable or field, and returned as the value of the